JoyZine

 closed forest—protective foliage cover of tallest stratum 70-100%, trees 10m—30m (formally tropical rainforest, sub-tropical rainforest, temperate rainforest).

-closed heathclosed heath—protective foliage cover of tallest stratum 70-100%, shrubs 0m—2m (heath—vegetation characteristic of low fertility, acidic, poorly drained soils, dominated by small-leaved shrubs of Ericaceae (heathers and heaths) and Myrtaceae (myrtles)).
+closed heath—protective foliage cover of tallest stratum 70-100%, shrubs 0m—2m (heath—vegetation characteristic of low fertility, acidic, poorly drained soils, dominated by small-leaved shrubs of Ericaceae (heathers and heaths) and Myrtaceae (myrtles)).

 closed scrub—protective foliage cover of tallest stratum 70-100%, shrubs 2m—8m.